MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Data Processing for Evaluation, Visualization in 3D Plots and re-Training

-This paragraph provides detailed information on the data processing steps used in our study.
-Specifically, it covers the feature transformation process necessary to handle the pose representation in the HumanML3D~\cite{Guo2022a} dataset and the adaptation of our model to work with 3D joint position data captured in real-time.
+This section details the data processing steps repeatedly performed in our study.
+Specifically, we discuss the feature transformation process necessary to convert the pose representation of the HumanML3D~\cite{Guo2022a} dataset back into 3D coordinates for result evaluation and visualization in 3D plots.
+Furthermore, we describe the adaptations made to our model to work with real-time 3D joint position data.